-The Parent Company is a public limited liability company incorporated and domiciled in England.
+The Parent Company is a public limited liability company incorporated and domiciled in the United Kingdom.
 The registered office is Premier House, 2 Jubilee Way, Elland, West Yorkshire HX5 9DY.

 The Parent Company has its primary listing on AIM, part of the London Stock Exchange.